Chinese interceptions of U.S. military planes could intensify due to submarine base

 Added Zhang, the security specialist: "These are not rogue pilots.
 I believe we will continue to see them challenging U.S. surveillance planes at very close range as a concerted effort."

-Tokyo has also criticized similar flying by Chinese pilots in a controversial Air Defence Identification Zone that Beijing created over the East China Sea last November.
+Tokyo has also criticised similar flying by Chinese pilots in a controversial Air Defence Identification Zone that Beijing created over the East China Sea last November.

 Japan scrambled fighter jets against Chinese planes 104 times in the April-June period, up 51 percent on the year but down from 128 scrambles in the previous quarter.